 - Juan Chavez

-All of the Indians will be male characters.
+All of the Incas will be male characters.
 All, save Felipillo, will be ritualistic and stylized in their movements, and reserved in manner.
 All deference is given to The Inca, Atahuallpa, and individual personalities are restricted.

 Atahuallpa (mid 20’s – mid 30’s): The Royal Inca, the son of the Sun.
 Supremely confident in his power to rule his people as a god incarnate.